lfurze/simple-bluesky-comment-embed-wp/README.md

 ---

 ### Author
-Created by [Your Name].
+Created by Leon Furze.
 For questions or contributions, feel free to submit an issue or pull request.